lbianchi-zerynth/docs-v3/docs/reference/apps/pages/Account/Account.md

 ![new_workspaces_image]

 After creating or selecting a workspace, you will be redirected to the home page of the selected workspace.
-Else, you will remain on the home page of the current workspace.

 ## Account settings

 From the account settings, it is possible to change details about your account.

 ![account_settings_image]

 If the change you want to make is not possible from this tab, you can contact the Zerynth Team using the `Contact us` button at the bottom of the page.

 ### Personal info